Galaco/vtf/README.md

 ### What won't this ever do?
 * Colour format transformation.
 Header properties `LowResImageFormat` and `HighResImageFormat` will provide the format.
 * (Probably) support depths or zslices > 1

+### Contributing
+No where near all the possible texture configurations have been tested.
+It's possible some could cause issues.
+Any issues (including offending file) are greatly appreciated.